What’s the difference between the Computer Information Systems and Computer Science Degrees?

 Request More Information

 An associate degree in computer science requires more math than the CIS degree, as you learn the algorithms that make code work.
-The CS degree coursework covers software modeling, analyzing problems, handling and manipulating information, and writing code.
+The computer science degree coursework covers software modeling, analyzing problems, handling and manipulating information, and writing code.

-• Software Developer: Responsible for designing, creating and updating computer applications.
-Analyze client’s needs and create software.
+• Software developer: Software developers are responsible for designing, creating and updating computer applications.
+They analyze clients’ needs and create software that supports their needs and operations.

-• Software Engineer: Responsible for developing new software and updating older software that is used on computers and other devices.
+• Software engineer: Students in this career track will be responsible for developing new software and updating older software that is used on computers and other devices.

-• Information Security Analyst: Protects and detects cyber threats towards data and private information for organizations.
+• Information security analyst: These individuals protect and detect cyber threats towards data and private information for organizations.

-• Computer Hardware Engineer: Researches, designs, repairs and update the physical hardware needed for computers and devices to operate.
+• Computer hardware engineer: Professionals will research, design, repair and update the physical hardware needed for computers and devices to operate.

 Key Skills for a Career in Computer Science